-The majority of anti-social behaviour problems continue all year round due to the previously mentioned complex nature of the people who are causing them.
+The majority of anti social behaviour problems continue all year round due to the previously mentioned complex nature of the people who are causing them.
 It is apparent that the issue relating to juvenile nuisance increases during the summer months and school holidays.
 Also it is noted that alcohol related disorder increases in the residential areas during summer.
-The majority of housing in Blackburn and Darwen is terraced with small rear yards.
-This puts most neighbours in very close proximity that can lead to disorder.
+This is believed to be due to the increase in barbecue type parties.
+The majority of housing in Blackburn and Darwen is terraced housing with small rear yards.
+This puts most neighbours in very close proximity, which can lead to disorder.